 Briefly, oral osimertinib (80 mg, once daily) was compared with placebo for a treatment duration of up to 3 years or until disease recurrence; median duration of exposure was 22.3 months (range 0-43).
 The primary endpoint was disease-free survival (DFS), and the key secondary endpoint was overall survival (OS).

 The study was unblinded early under the recommendation from an Independent Data Monitoring Committee due to efficacy.
 At the time of the unblinding, randomized patients (n=682) had been followed up for at least 1 year.
 For the primary endpoint in stage II-III patients, the DFS curves separated early on and showed an 83% reduced risk of disease recurrence for the osimertinib arm (HR 0.17; 95% CI 0.12-0.23; P<0.0001).
 Adding in the early-stage IB patients to the overall population did not change this trend (HR 0.21; 95% CI 0.16-0.28; P<0.0001), indicating that osimertinib benefits early-stage patients as well.
 Osimertinib was well tolerated.
-Overall, there was a 79% reduction in the risk of disease recurrence or death with osimertinib.
-Osimertinib versus placebo DFS rates at 2 years were 89% vs 53%, respectively.
+Overall, at 2 years, 90% of patients were disease-free versus 44% in the placebo group, an incredible result.

 The main conclusion of ADAURA was that adjuvant osimertinib provides a highly effective, practice-changing treatment for patients with stage IB/II/IIIA EGFR-mutant NSCLC after complete tumor resection.